nar300/Net_core_-Web-Api-_backend-using-interface/README.md

 # Net-core-backend using Interface
 .Net Core Web API back end using Interface  for React Blog / Angular Blog front end in my Repositories

-Install visual studio
+Install visual studio ,
-open project in Visual Studio
+open project in Visual Studio,
-Simply run the application

 #Install Entity Frame work
 --------------------------
 Go to Solution Explorer Right click on project folder right click and go to Manage new get packages go to browse and search following

-install entityframework core Sql server 2.14 install entityframework core Tools      2.14
+ entityframework core Sql server 2.14 --install, entityframework core Tools      2.14---install,

-2.14 is more stable or you can use 2.2
+2.14 is more stable or you can use 2.2 ,

 # NuGet Command : Install Web API Cors
 -------------------------------